Chirata

 Safety Safety definitions

-When Chirata is normally consumed as a flavoring agent in foods.
-But there isn't enough information available to know if chirata is safe when used for any other purpose.
+When taken by mouth: Chirata is commonly consumed in foods.
+But there isn't enough reliable information to know if chirata is safe when taken in larger amounts as medicine or what the side effects might be.

-Intestinal (duodenal) ulcers: Chirata can make ulcers in the intestine worse.
+Intestinal ulcers.
+Chirata might make ulcers in the intestine worse.

 Surgery.
 Chirata might lower blood sugar.
-In theory, chirata might interfere with blood sugar control during and after surgical procedures.
+This might interfere with blood sugar control during and after surgical procedures.
 Stop using chirata as a medicine at least two weeks before a scheduled surgery.

 Special Precautions & Warnings:

 Pregnancy and breast-feeding: There isn't enough reliable information to know if chirata is safe to use when pregnant or breast-feeding.
-Stay on the safe side and avoid use.Diabetes.
-Chirata might lower blood sugar levels in some people.
-Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use chirata as a medicine.
+Stay on the safe side and avoid use.Intestinal ulcers.
+Chirata might make ulcers in the intestine worse.

 Surgery.
 Chirata might lower blood sugar.
-In theory, chirata might interfere with blood sugar control during and after surgical procedures.
+This might interfere with blood sugar control during and after surgical procedures.
 Stop using chirata as a medicine at least two weeks before a scheduled surgery.

 Effectiveness